 All of this leads to your innovation hub, which is composed of the people who execute the plan and oversee its success.
 These people should work within an agile framework that’s iterative, incremental and collaborative.

 As noted earlier, business agility can also give businesses a competitive edge.
 Using this framework, a business can outlearn and outperform its competition while attracting passionate people who excel in the empowered environment of business agility.

 Again, business agility provides companies with the ability to deliver fast and respond quickly.
 Businesses can offer a great customer experience by organizing and learning rapidly.
 This is founded on a lean execution that responds immediately to feedback without sacrificing quality.

 Business agility creates innovation and is disruptive; in a climate of corporate takeovers and declining returns on investments, businesses can produce higher returns and maintain consistency.
 This is done by understanding change, adapting quickly and optimizing the variables to drive success.

 The business world is only getting more volatile, uncertain and complex, but business agility is a way to successfully endure some of that ambiguity.
 The idea that a business can remain static and survive has never been true.
 Business agility provides the tools to pivot and remains necessary to customers and changing market needs.

 The more successful businesses apply this to their leadership roles as well.
 Managers that are best suited for business agility are ones who can set up collaborative spaces where teams are self-organizing and collaborative, so they can adapt more quickly to changes, while under the stewardship of their leaders.

 When you’re working to adapt quickly to change, you must know when it occurs.
 That calls for tools that can give you the most current information possible, so your response is correct.
-ProjectManager is a cloud-based project management software with real-time data feeding its dashboard.
+ProjectManager is project management software with real-time data feeding its dashboard.
 When something happens, you see it first and can lead the change, instead of having the change lead you.
 See how it can help you with business agility by taking this free 30-day trial.